Kent County Cricket Club in 1909: Statistics

 During 1909 Kent played 30 first-class matches, including 26 in the County Championship.
 They won 18, drew ten and lost only two matches, both during Tonbridge week in June.

 Punter Humphreys led the county in run scoring with a total of 1,390 runs, including 1,207 in the County Championship, closely followed by Kenneth Hutchings with 1,368 total runs.
 Hutchings led the Championship aggregate for Kent with 1,251 runs.
 Frank Woolley, James Seymour and Arthur Day also scored more than 1,000 runs for Kent during the season.
 Day and Hutchings both scored three centuries, as did Jack Mason who averaged 65.25 with the bat in 14 innings.
 Humphreys scored the County's highest score of the season with 208, at the time a record highest individual score for Kent.

 Woolley and Arthur Fielder shared a partnership of 235 for the tenth wicket against Worcestershire at Amblecote.
-As of April 2016 this remains the highest last-wicket partnership in the County Championship.
+As of August 2025, this remains the highest last-wicket partnership in the County Championship.
 The pair came together when Kent were still 40 behind Worcestershire's first innings of 360 and raised Kent's total to 555 before Kent went on to win by an innings.
 Woolley, who scored 185, had retired hurt earlier in the innings after being hit in the mouth by a ball from Ted Arnold.
 Fielder contributed 112 not out to the partnership, the only first-class century of his career.

 Colin Blythe was Kent's leading wicket taker in 1909, taking 178 Championship wickets at an average of 14.07, a total which led all bowlers in the Championship.
 He took 185 wickets in total during the season for Kent, including taking 10 wickets in a match five times and five wickets in an innings 18 times during the season with his left arm spin bowling.
-Fast bowler Arthur Fielder took 95 wickets with spinners Woolley, Douglas Carr and Bill Fairservice all making significant contributions.
+Fast bowler Arthur Fielder took 95 wickets, while spinners Woolley, Douglas Carr and Bill Fairservice all made significant contributions.

 Kent's best individual bowling figures for the season were Blythe's 9/42 taken against Leicestershire in May, closely followed by the same bowler's 9/44 against Northamptonshire in the same month.
 His 16/102 in the match against Leicestershire were the season's best bowling figures in the County Championship, followed by his 14/75 in the match against Northamptonshire.

-Fred Huish took 63 wicket-keeping dismissals for Kent during the season, including 35 catches and 22 stumpings in the County Championship.
+Fred Huish made 63 wicket-keeping dismissals for Kent during the season, including 35 catches and 22 stumpings in the County Championship.
 James Seymour took 35 catches in the Championship as part of Kent's well respected slip cordon.
 Seymour played in every Championship match for Kent during the season, with Blythe, Humphreys, Hutchings and Woolley all playing in 25.